Puhtooie/JavaTemplate/README.md

 # JavaTemplate
-Java template files for faster code deployment
+Java template files for faster code deployment, and some to show proficiency.